Supervisor/supervisor/README.txt

   'autostart' -- If true, this program will start automatically when supervisord is started.
 Default: true.

-  'autorestart' -- If true, when the program exits "unexpectedly", supervisor will restart it automatically.  "unexpected" exits are those which happen when the program exits with an "unexpected" exit code (see 'exitcodes').
+  'autorestart' -- If true, when the program exits (either expectedly or unexpectedly), supervisor will restart it automatically.
   Default: true.

   'startsecs' -- The total number of seconds which the program needs to stay running after a startup to consider the start successful.
-  If the program does not stay up for this many seconds after it is started, even if it exits with an "expected" exit code, the startup will be considered a failure.
+  If the program does not stay up for this many seconds after it is started, even if it exits with an "expected" exit code (see "exitcodes"), the startup will be considered a failure.
 Set to 0 to indicate that the program needn't stay running for any particular amount of time.
 Default: 1

   'startretries' -- The number of serial failure attempts that supervisord will allow when attempting to start the program before giving up and puting the process into an ERROR state.
 Default: 3.

   'exitcodes' -- The list of 'expected' exit codes for this program.
-  A program is considered 'failed' (and will be restarted, if autorestart is set true) if it exits with an exit code which is not in this list and a stop of the program has not been explicitly requested.
+  Supervisor log messages will note if the program exits with an exit code which is not in this list and a stop of the program has not been explicitly requested.
 Default: 0,2.

   'stopsignal' -- The signal used to kill the program when a stop is requested.
 This can be any of TERM, HUP, INT, QUIT, KILL, USR1, or